 The department welcomed feedback from the community, government agencies and other stakeholders during public exhibition.
 Your feedback will help us better understand the opinions and concerns of the community, which will inform our assessment of the project.

 The Commonwealth Department of Environment and Energy has determined the North Star to the NSW/QLD Border project to be a controlled action under the Environment Protection and Biodiversity Conservation Act 1999.
-Once determined by the department, the project will be assessed by the Federal government under the Bilateral Assessment process.
+Once determined by the department, the project will be assessed by the Federal government under an accredited assessment process.

 For an overview of the project from Queensland to Victoria, see this map.